lauradcontreras/lauradcontreras.github.io/_pages/cv.md

 Analysis of renewable energy deployment in the EU and updating of a database on renewable energies, energy transition and energy policy in Member States.

 * **Intern** at the [French General Secretariat for European Affairs](https://sgae.gouv.fr/sites/SGAE/accueil.html) (Paris, France), 2016

+Six-month internship in the Financial & Economic Affairs Sector (FIN) - European Semester Reporting and participation to the European Semester, coordination process for economic & fiscal policies of European Member States - Participation to the redaction of the 2016 National Reform Program

 * **Research Intern** at the [French Treasury](https://www.tresor.economie.gouv.fr/) (Paris France), 2015

+Six-month internship in European trade policy at the Multilateral & Development Affairs Office in Paris.
+Economic analysis & assessment of several European trade negotiations – Agricultural pillar in the Doha round, Environmental Goods Agreement, West-African Preferential Trade Agreement

 * **Research Assistant** at the [International Research Center for Environment & Development](http://www.centre-cired.fr/fr/) (Paris, France), 2014

+Three-months internship as a research assistant on the development of a database on international prospective energy scenarios.
+I worked on a co-authored [working paper](https://hal.archives-ouvertes.fr/hal-01275593/) on an historical approach to energy forecasts.

 Grants
 ======